I'm Rashawn.

 For as long as I can remember, I've been drawn to the hard problems.
 Not just because they matter, but because we often don't have the luxury to ignore them.

-I've built my career at the intersection of democracy, public leadership, and transformative change, across government, nonprofits, and the private sector.
+I've built my career at the intersection of democracy, courageous leadership, and transformative change, across government, nonprofits, and the private sector.
 Each opportunity has validated my belief that bold thinking, principled leadership, and disciplined execution can absolutely move communities forward.

 In Silicon Valley, I helped launch the Racial Justice Labs at a technology company, investing in Black and Brown social entrepreneurs creating new solutions to long-standing challenges.